 The Mattress Recycling Council’s Bye Bye Mattress program recycles more than 1 million mattresses each year in California.
 As a participating collection site, we accept mattresses and box springs for free at both of our recycling centers.
 Recycling mattresses diverts valuable material from landfills and turns them into other useful products instead.

-Drop off only mattresses and box springs during the times listed below, or call and ask for Recycling Center to arrange for a pick up: (559) 264-1048 (note: There is a small fee for pick up)
+Drop off only mattresses and box springs during the times listed below, or call and ask for Recycling Center to arrange for a pick up: (559) 264-1048 (note: There is a small fee of $25 for pick up of mattress or box spring; $40 for both)

 For pick ups, due to COVID-19, all mattresses will need to be left outside.
 We will not enter a home to retrieve mattresses.